hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 4. **Provides flexibility**: The pattern-based approach can be extended to new tools and use cases without changing the core permission model.
 This ensures the system can evolve as new tools are added.
 Command based matching can be extended to check for particular arguments or filespaths in any order.

-5. **Follows principle of least privilege**: Users can grant the minimum permissions necessary for their workflow, rather than trusting entire tools.

-6. **Supports interactive creation**: The interactive rule creation flow makes it easy for users to discover the permissions tool and create appropriate rules without needing to understand the full syntax.

 ## Alternatives considered